cloudfoundry/diego-design-notes/README.md

 These are design notes intended to convey how the various components of Diego communicate and interrelate.
 It is not comprehensive and is not guaranteed to be up-to-date.
 If you find something that you suspect is not up-to-date please open an issue.

+## Migrating to Diego

+Diego is getting close to production readiness!
+We've put together some [guidelines](migrating-to-diego.md) around transitioning applications off of the DEAs and onto Diego.

 ## What does Diego do?

 Diego schedules and runs *Tasks* and *Long Running Processes*: